Updated on September 16th, 2021 by Nikolaos Sismanis

-One such bet which dominated headlines recently involved him turning $27 million into $2.6 billion.
+One such bet which dominated headlines last year involved him turning $27 million into $2.6 billion.
 Ackman used credit protection on investment-grade and high-yield bond indexes in his controversial bet that the coronavirus would tank the market.

 The trade eventually paid off at a time when most portfolios were recording losses.
 The uniquely structured position was so successful that Wall Street journalists described Ackman’s bet as the single best trade of all time.

 Mr. Ackman has several other noteworthy achievements throughout his career.
 In 2011 Pershing Square acquired a 14.2% stake in Canadian Pacific Railway Limited (CP).
 Ackman eventually won a fierce battle with the existing board to install a new CEO and overhaul the company’s business strategy.
 Over the next 3 years, CP shares quadrupled.
 This successful investment netted the activist hedge fund a total of $2.6 billion in profit.

-Finally, while Ackman’s coronavirus generated a sizeable return, it’s certainly not Pershing Square’s first.
+Finally, while Ackman’s coronavirus bet generated a sizeable return, it’s certainly not Pershing Square’s first.
 In 2009, Ackman said that he realized a 13-fold return in General Growth Properties, which was on the brink of bankruptcy amid the Great Financial Crisis.
-By accomplishing a 7-year extension of the company’s $27.3 billion in debt, the mall owner was able to survive, and eventually, buy back Pershing Square’s stake.
+By accomplishing a 7-year extension of the company’s $27.3 billion in debt, the mall owner was able to survive and eventually buy back Pershing Square’s stake.
 Ackman’s risky bet is now the second-best in his investing career, turning $60 million into $1.6 billion, exceeding his initial expectations.

 Current Portfolio Holdings

 Unlike many hedge funds, which will heavily diversify their portfolio holdings by investing in numerous equities, Pershing Square’s philosophy has always involved betting on a few high conviction ideas.
 All $10.4 billion of its public-equity holdings are currently invested in only 7 stocks.

-Pershing Square’s current holdings are identical to those in its previous 13F filing.
+Pershing Square’s current holdings are quite similar to those in its previous 13F filing.
 The fund only sold tiny parts of its stakes while adding significantly to its Howard Hughes position.
 It also made the following significant portfolio changes: